antistatique/drupal-editor-advanced-image/README.md

 # Editor Advanced Image

-Enhances the image Balloon in CKEditor 4 & CKEditor 5.
+Enhances the image Balloon in CKEditor 5.

 ## Features